pisanovo/pcis-privacy-protection-of-trajectory-data/src/echo_agent/README.md

 `[GET]/health`:
     Returns ok if itself and all downstream services work by sending a health check through the application
-    - echo_agent, mongo_db, location_based_service.
+    - echo_agent, location_based_service.
 Is called by the client's healthcheck.

 `[GET]/anonymous_resource?x=<client x coordinate>&y=<client y coordinate>&user_id=<client id>&service_name=service`:
     This is the route the client calls to reach the location based service anonymously.
 It passes it's id,